sandialabs/snl-quest/README.md

 4. Install a solver for Pyomo to use.
 See other sections for instructions on this.

 ### Solvers for Pyomo
+<a id="install-solvers"></a>
 At least one solver compatible with Pyomo is required to solve optimization problems.
 Currently, a solver capable of solving linear programs is required.
 GLPK and CBC are suggested options for freely available solvers.
+Note that this list is not meant to be exhaustive but contains the most common viable options that we have tested.

+#### Installing GLPK (for Windows)
+1. Download and extract the executables for Windows linked [here](http://winglpk.sourceforge.net/).
+2. The glpk_*.dll and glpsol.exe files are in the `w32` and `w64` subdirectories for 32-Bit and 64-Bit Windows, respectively.
+Select the pair for the appropriate version of Windows that you are using.
+You can place them in the same directory as the QuESt executable.
+   * Alternatively, you can place those files to the `C:\windows\system32` directory in order to have them in your system path.
+This will make GLPK available for the rest of your system instead of just for QuESt.
+   * (When placing the files in your system path) Try running the command ``glpsol`` in the command prompt (Windows) or terminal (OSX).
+If you receive a message other than something like "command not found," it means the solver is successfully installed.

 #### Installing GLPK (for Windows via Anaconda)
 If you've installed Python using Anaconda, you may be able to install several solvers through Anaconda's package manager with the following (according to Pyomo's [installation instructions](https://pyomo.readthedocs.io/en/latest/installation.html)):

 ``conda install -c conda-forge glpk``

-#### Installing GLPK (for Windows)
-1. Download and extract the executables for Windows linked [here](http://winglpk.sourceforge.net/).
-2. The .dll and glpsol.exe files are in the `w32` and `w64` subdirectories for 32-Bit and 64-Bit Windows, respectively.
-These files need to be in the search path for Windows.
-The easiest way to do this is to move those files to the `C:\windows\system32` directory.
-3. Try running the command ``glpsol`` in the command prompt (Windows) or terminal (OSX).
-If you receive a message other than something like "command not found," it means the solver is successfully installed.

 #### Installing GLPK (for OSX)
 You will need to either build GLPK from source or install it using the [homebrew](https://brew.sh/) package manager.
 This [blog post](http://arnab-deka.com/posts/2010/02/installing-glpk-on-a-mac/) may be useful.